 In this context it is important to also take into consideration the activity-related definition of the term insurance mediation, which in any case covers advice on insurance matters.
 Insurance mediation as defined in Article 137 para.
 1 GewO is “the offering, suggesting or conducting of other preparatory work in relation to the conclusion of insurance contracts or the concluding of insurance contracts or assisting in the administration or performance of such contracts, in particular in the event of a claim.”
 Provided that these activities are not performed by an insurance undertaking or an employee of an insurance undertaking, who is active under the responsibility of that insurance undertaking, and is thereby covered by the licence of the insurance undertaking, the relevant business licence is required for their performance on a commercial basis.
 Credit institution may also only perform insurance mediation activities where they hold the relevant authorisation from the FMA to extend their business purpose to include insurance mediation activities pursuant to Article 21 para.
 1 no. 8 BWG.

-You will always require a prospectus, if securities or investments are being publicly offered, and where there is no applicable exemption as defined in Article 3 KMG.
+You will always require a prospectus, if securities or investments are being publicly offered, and where there is no applicable exception as defined in Article 1 of Regulation (EU) 2017/1129 (securities) or Article 3 KMG 2019 (investments).
 Put simply, the obligation to produce a prospectus should be checked in any case, provided that you collect funds from a broad circle of investors.
 Depending on the design it may constitute a security or an investment.
 Examples of types of securities are shares, bonds or certificates; examples of investments may include limited partner participations, silent participations or subordinated loans – however this always depends on the design on a case-by-case basis.
 The FMA is generally responsible for the approval of a securities prospectus in Austria, while investment prospectuses are checked by external auditors and submitted to the OeKB.

-The obligation to publish a prospectus may also exist for signal, social or mirror trading systems, such as in the case where participation in a trading programme occurs by means an investment or a security, that are being offered publicly.If you yourself want to finance your FinTech company by means of securities or an investment pursuant to the KMG – you thereby are the issuer – the usual scope of application of the KMG listed above applies and you or anyone else, who publicly offers this, are required to publish a prospectus under the KMG.
+The obligation to publish a prospectus may also exist for signal, social or mirror trading systems, such as in the case where participation in a trading programme occurs by means an investment or a security, that are being offered publicly.If you yourself want to finance your FinTech company by means of securities pursuant to Regulation (EU) 2017/1129 or an investment pursuant to the KMG 2019 – you thereby are the issuer – the usual scope of application of the Regulation or the KMG 2019 listed above applies and you or anyone else, who publicly offers this, are required to publish a prospectus under the KMG.

-The cost for approval of the prospectus by the FMA are EUR 3,700 for a one-off prospectus (for a specific issuance) or EUR 4,200 for a base prospectus as well as fees of EUR 36.10.
+The cost for approval of the prospectus by the FMA are EUR 7,000 for a one-off prospectus (for a specific issuance) as well as a base prospectus as a single document or EUR 3,500 for the approval of a registration document or securities note in the case of a multi-part prospectus as well as fees of EUR 36.10.
 The duration of a prospectus approval procedure may usually take about 6-8 weeks from initial submission; the duration, however, depends strongly on the quality of the submission and the complexity of the material contained therein.
 We request that the timescale should be coordinated by telephone.
 These statements refers only to securities prospectuses; the FMA is not able to advise about the estimated costs for investment prospectuses as well as the legal advice that may be necessary in certain circumstances.